Rex Stout: Public activities

 On August 9, 1942, Stout conducted the first of 62 wartime broadcasts of Our Secret Weapon on CBS Radio.
 The idea for the counterpropaganda series had been that of Sue Taylor White, wife of Paul White, the first director of CBS News.
 Research was done under White's direction.
 "Hundreds of Axis propaganda broadcasts, beamed not merely to the Allied countries but to neutrals, were sifted weekly", wrote Stout's biographer John McAleer.
 "Rex himself, for an average of twenty hours a week, pored over the typewritten yellow sheets of accumulated data ...
 Then, using a dialogue format – Axis commentators making their assertions, and Rex Stout, the lie detective, offering his refutations – he dictated to his secretary the script of the fifteen-minute broadcast."
 By November 1942, Berlin Radio was reporting that "Rex Stout himself has cut his own production in detective stories from four to one a year and is devoting the entire balance of his time to writing official war propaganda."
 Newsweek described Stout as "stripping Axis short-wave propaganda down to the barest nonsensicals ...
 There's no doubt of its success."

+In September 1942, Stout defended FDR's policy of sending Japanese-Americans to concentration camps in a debate with the Socialist civil libertarian Norman Thomas.
+Stout charged "that Japanese-Americans include more fifth columnists than any other comparable group in the United States."
+When Thomas condemned the military's role as a "disgrace to our democracy" and comparable to "the powers of totalitarian dictators," Stout responded that moving "Japanese-Americans inland hardly constitutes Totalitarianism.".

 During the later part of the war and the post-war period, he also led the Society for the Prevention of World War III which lobbied for a harsh peace for Germany.
 When the war ended, Stout became active in the United World Federalists.

 House Committee on Un-American Activities chairman Martin Dies called him a Communist, and Stout is reputed to have said to him, "I hate Communists as much as you do, Martin, but there's one difference between us.
 I know what a Communist is and you don't."